TrampolineRTOS/trampoline/README.md

 And we welcome external contributors to extend this list.

-Trampoline runs on the following plateforms :
+Trampoline runs on the following platforms :

 | MCU                          | Architecture       | Cores | Evaluation Board                  |
 |------------------------------|--------------------|:-----:|-----------------------------------|